 Joanna Cassidy (Laura McKenzie), Marcie Leeds (Stephanie McKenzie), Carlos Cervantes (Luis), Arlen Dean Snyder (Detective Drummond), Sharon Thomas (Amy Donaldson), Henry Max Kendrick (Kellogg), Jacob Kenner (Brad)

 Laura McKenzie has left the big city and moved to sleepy Copper Valley where she has begun a job as the school bus driver.
 Copper Valley is being terrorised by a mystery stalker who snatches and sexually assaults children.
 Laura is certain that the assailant is the driver of a black car with mirrored windows.
 The car appears to be stalking her, although no others are witness to any of its appearances.
 The driver then snatches Laura’s daughter Stephanie.
-The only choice to save Stephanie is for Laura to give heated pursuit in the school bus.
+The only choice to save Stephanie is for Laura to give heated pursuit of the car in the school bus.

 Steven Spielberg’s Duel (1971), a tv movie that was released to theatres, was enormously influential.
 It was a film that was stripped back to the essentials with one man (Dennis Weaver) in a car on a highway being relentlessly pursued by a lethal black truck.
 The driver of the truck was never seen, making the film into a primal man vs machine battle.
 Duel made Spielberg’s career as a director.
-For many years afterwards, it was imitated by other works such as Killdozer (1974), The Car (1977) and Christine (1983), which variously turned the lethal and driverless pursuing machine into an alien or supernaturally-possessed entity – see Films About Fantastical Vehicles.
+For many years afterwards, the premise was imitated by other works such as Killdozer (1974), The Car (1977) and Christine (1983), which variously turned the lethal and driverless pursuing machine into an alien or supernaturally-possessed entity – see Films About Fantastical Vehicles.